Webull Options Trading Levels

 Webull Level 3 Options

-At Level 3, you can sell options on margin.
-You can also trade spreads, including credit spreads, debit spreads, iron condors, butterflies, iron flies, and more.
-Many serious options traders ask for Level 3 or higher.
+At Level 3, traders can sell options on margin.
+Spreads become available, including credit spreads, debit spreads, iron condors, butterflies, iron flies, and more.
+Many serious options traders aim for Level 3 or higher.

 Webull Levels 4 and 5 Options

-Levels 4 and 5 are not yet available, but traders can get early approval for them.
-When these levels launch, traders who qualify will be able to write naked calls and puts on ETFs (Level 4) and Indexes (Level 5).
+Levels 4 and 5 are not yet available, but traders can apply early for approval to trade at these levels.
+Once available, Level 4 will allow traders to write naked calls and puts on ETFs, while Level 5 will allow this on Indexes.

 Advanced Options Strategies

-As you can see, the strategies available to options traders depend on their approval level.
-Most traders go for Level 3, so here are a couple of things to know about trading spreads at Webull.
+As you can see, the types of strategies available at different permission levels vary.
+Since most traders will probably go for Level 3 permissions, there are a few things to know about trading spreads on Webull.

-Legging into advanced positions is a good way to use different strategies, but traders should know how margin requirements work.
-For example, it’s best to go long first, then sell (write) against that position.
-By following a simple order, traders can get the most out of Webull’s options trading.
+Legging into complex positions is definitely a good way to implement different strategies, but traders should understand how margin requirements work when doing so.
+For example, it’s best to enter a long position first, then sell (write) against it.
+By following basic “order of operation” techniques, traders can maximize their use of Webull’s options trading features.

 Multi Leg Options